wesslen/dsba6010-spring2022/content/syllabus/01-bayes-intro.md

 ## Comprehension questions

-{{< spoiler text="What is Bayesian data analysis?
-How does it differ in its definition of uncertainty from Frequentist interpretations?" >}}
+{{% spoiler text="What is Bayesian data analysis?
+How does it differ in its definition of uncertainty from Frequentist interpretations?" %}}
-An approach to count all the ways data can happen according to assumptions.
+- An approach to **count all the ways data can happen** according to assumptions.

-Bayesian data analysis uses probabilities to describe uncertainty.
-Importantly, in Bayesian data analysis probabilities describe degrees of belief.
-In contrast, frequentist interpretat of probabilities as the frequencies of events in very large samples.
+- Bayesian data analysis uses **probabilities** to describe uncertainty.
+Importantly, in Bayesian data analysis probabilities describe **degrees of belief**.
+In contrast, a frequentist interpretation of probabilities would be as the **frequencies of events in very large samples**.

-This leads to frequentist uncertainty being premised on imaginary resampling of data—if we were to repeat the measurement many many times, we would end up collecting a list of values that will have some pattern to it.
-It means also that parameters and models cannot have probability distributions, only measurements can.
+- This leads to frequentist uncertainty being premised on **imaginary resampling of data**—if we were to repeat the measurement many many times, we would end up collecting a list of values that will have some pattern to it.
+It means also that parameters and models **cannot** have probability distributions, only measurements can.
-{{< /spoiler >}}
+{{% /spoiler %}}

-{{< spoiler text="What are three ways in which cross-validation and information theory aid in model evaluation?" >}}
+{{% spoiler text="What are three ways in which cross-validation and information theory aid in model evaluation?" %}}

-1. They provide useful expectations of predictive accuracy, rather than merely fit to sample.
-So they compare models where it matters.
+1. They provide **useful expectations of predictive accuracy**, rather than merely fit to sample.
+So they **compare models** where it matters.

-2. They give us an estimate of the tendency of a model to overfit.
+2. They give us an **estimate of the tendency of a model** to overfit.
 This will help us to understand how models and data interact, which in turn helps us to design better models.

-3. They help us to spot highly influential observations.
+3. They help us to spot **highly influential observations**.

-{{< /spoiler >}}
+{{% /spoiler %}}

-{{< spoiler text="What are the benefits of using multilevel (aka hierarchical) models?" >}}
+{{% spoiler text="What are the benefits of using multilevel (aka hierarchical) models?" %}}

-They acknowledge that, though each individual group might have its own model, one group can provide valuable information about another.
-That is, "let’s learn from one another while celebrating our individuality."
+- They acknowledge that, though each individual group might have its own model, one group can provide valuable information about another.
+That is, **"let’s learn from one another while celebrating our individuality."**

+{{% /spoiler %}}

+{{% spoiler text="Classical (Frequentist) statistical tests were originally developed for what purposes?" %}}

+- They were originally developed (largely by Ronald Fisher) in the early 20th century for agricultural applications.
+They typically were for randomized experiments with large effects, in which **measurement issues had been solved**.

+- Such statistical tests produce inferences, **not decisions**.

-{{< /spoiler >}}
+{{% /spoiler %}}